GoogleCloudPlatform/podcast/site/content/post/episode-122-project-jupyter-with-jessica-forde-yuvi-panda-and-chris-holdgraf.md

 - Melanie is speaking about AI at [Techtonica](https://techtonica.org) today, and April 14th will be participating in a panel on Diversity and Inclusion at the [Harker Research Symposium](https://www.harker.org/about/events/research-symposium#bookmark-intro)

-{{< transcript "MARK: Hi, and welcome to a very special episode of the Google Cloud Platform Podcast.
-I am Mark Mandel, and I am here with my colleague, Melanie Warrick." >}}
+{{< transcript "MARK: Hi, and welcome to Episode Number 122 of the weekly Google Cloud Platform Podcast.
+I'm Mark Mandel and I'm here with my colleague, Melanie Warrick.
+Melanie, how are you doing today?" >}}

 MELANIE: I'm doing OK.
 How are you doing?